Spico197/watchmen/README.md

   --request_interval REQUEST_INTERVAL
                         interval for gpu status requesting (seconds) --status_queue_keep_time STATUS_QUEUE_KEEP_TIME
-                        hours for keeping the client status
+                        hours for keeping the client status. set `-1` to keep all clients' status
 ```

 2. Modify the source code in your project: